Andy Hardy: Screen debuts

-The Andy Hardy series served as a platform for MGM to introduce new performers, some of whom became stars themselves.
+The Andy Hardy series served as a platform for Metro-Goldwyn-Mayer to introduce young, aspiring starlets, some of whom would go on to become major stars.
 As examples, Love Finds Andy Hardy (1938) featured Lana Turner in one of her first film appearances, while Andy Hardy's Private Secretary (1941) launched Kathryn Grayson's movie career, and Andy Hardy's Double Life (1942) marked the screen debut of Esther Williams.

 Other adaptations

-Public service announcements

-A number of public service announcements involving the Andy Hardy character and his father were shown in theaters in the 1940s.
-A notable example had Andy trying to persuade his father to give him $200 for a car.
-Instead, his father took him on a tour of several charities that needed the money more.
-After each visit to a charity, the car Andy wanted to buy became more and more decrepit.

 Radio series

-From late 1949 into 1952, The Hardy Family was syndicated by MGM as a half-hour weekly series on radio, with a cast including Mickey Rooney, Fay Holden and Lewis Stone, and writers including Jack Rubin and Jameson Brewer, directed by Thomas A. McAvity.
-Radio historian J. David Goldin identifies the personnel and summarizes a dozen episodes, with episode numbers suggested more than 70 episodes were broadcast.
+From late 1949 into 1952, MGM syndicated a half-hour weekly radio series called The Hardy Family, with a cast featuring Mickey Rooney, Lewis Stone and Fay Holden (Marian and Aunt Milly did not appear in this series); writers included Jack Rubin and Jameson Brewer; directed by Thomas A. McAvity.
+Episode numbers suggest more than 70 episodes of the series were broadcast.
+In 1952, the series was repeated on the Mutual Broadcasting System.
 Seven episodes of the series are preserved in an Internet Archive collection.